-Your safety and security are the primary focus of the members of the University of Colorado Boulder Police Department.
-Our commissioned officers and professional staff work side by side with partners within our campus community to make our campus a safe place where we can shape tomorrow's leaders, lead the nation's universities in innovation, and positively impact humanity.
-We pride ourselves in ensuring that all members of our community are treated equitably, with kindness and compassion.
+Safety and security are the primary focus of all members of the Division of Public Safety.
+We work side by side with university partners to make the university a safer place where we can shape tomorrow's leaders.
+We pride ourselves in ensuring that all members of our community are treated equitably, with kindness and compassion, and we have taken steps to increase transparency and provide mental health and victim advocacy services to support our community while responding to public safety needs.